 Although Gavin already had a friend working in care, he admitted he didn’t have the best understanding of what it would take to become a Care Assistant.
 Gavin was worried about moving from a job that felt relatively stable but applied for a job with Cera, got an invitation for an interview, and thought there was nothing to lose!

 With his eyes opened to the industry, it looked like a great career path for him.
 His background in sales and customer service came in handy in terms of transferable skills.
-Take a look at our blog What transferable skills do you need to work in care?
+Take a look at our blog about transferable skills for care.

 ‘You’ve got to be able to put yourself in people’s shoes.
 In a lot of ways, even though I don’t know what they’re going through - as a human it helps’

 Gavin’s work is split into two-week runs.
 On Tuesdays, Saturdays and Sundays he works between 7:00 am until 9:00 pm and on Monday, Wednesday, Thursday and Fridays his first run begins at 4:00 pm and he is home for the evening by 9:00 pm.
 A typical day could look like this:

 Gavin gets up at 6:30 am with the morning shift beginning at 7 am.
 He will visit 7 or 8 service users, 4 of which would be a ‘double’.
 A double is a shift where he will team up with another carer to carry out the necessary tasks.
 The morning shift will end by 9.30 am/10:00 am.